Democratic Procedures Committee

 These documents are anything from the bye-laws (a document which explains how the Students' Union should run) to approving the constitutions of societies and student groups.

-Their work focuses on ensuring that the wording of these documents which outline processes and procedures are very clear and unambiguous, and also ensuring that any decisions to change these have the will of students either through consultation, or within student groups their own democratic processes.
+Their work focuses on ensuring that the wording of these documents that outline processes and procedures are clear and unambiguous, and making sure that any decisions to change these have the will of students behind them.

 Democratic Procedures Committee Members

-Meetings for this academic year will be held as follows:
+Meetings for this academic year will be held as follows (dates to be confirmed):

 Any questions about the dates please contact a member of the Representation Development Team.